KeshavSwami21/Mrak/README.md

 # Mrak

-This the project I made for my college in 2021 to scrap my skills.\n Live demo can be seen here: https://keshavswami21.github.io/Mrak/
+This the project I made for my college in 2021 to scrap my skills.
+Live demo can be seen here: https://keshavswami21.github.io/Mrak/